-- Understanding the exam structure and the relative importance of each piece of work to their final grade. - Planning and carrying out revision, using a variety of methodologies that work for them and avoiding the inefficient practice of merely reading and re-reading notes. - · Perfecting exam 'technique' by answering questions and "doing" examples.
+- Understanding the exam structure and the relative importance of each piece of work to their final grade. - Planning and carrying out revision, using a variety of methodologies that work for them and avoiding the inefficient practice of merely reading and re-reading notes. - Self-regulation recognising the effectiveness of the learning approaches pupils use and thinking about what they might do things differently or how they might access more information or ask the right questions. - · Perfecting exam 'technique' by answering questions and "doing" examples.